2026csae100/lecture-projects/README.md

 1. Put the new `.html` file in the root of this repository (**Add file → Upload files**).
 2. Open `index.html` and copy one of the existing `<a class="card">` blocks.
-3. Change the session line, the game name and the description, and point `href` at your new file.
+3. Change the lecture line, the game name and the description, and point `href` at the new file name.
 4. Commit.
 The site updates in a few minutes.
+5. Make the QR code for the slide from the full address, for example `https://2026csae100.github.io/lecture-projects/bouncer.html`.

 ## Updating a game

 Open the file on GitHub, click the pencil icon, edit, and commit.
 GitHub Pages redeploys automatically.

 If a change does not show up, it is almost always the browser cache — reload with Ctrl+Shift+R (Cmd+Shift+R on a Mac).

+## Checking that a link works

+Open the address in a private/incognito browser window.
+If you see a GitHub 404 page:

+- check the file name in the address matches the file name in the repository exactly, including hyphens, underscores and capital letters;
+- check the address includes the repository name after `2026csae100.github.io/`;
+- check **Settings → Pages** shows the site as published from the `main` branch, root folder.

 ## Course